Hierarchy12/project-granary/progress_log.md

 Connected WU data to Project Granary main .csv file via Python script (Note: weather station can't relay pressure data, would have to use pressure data from nearby station)

 2026-7-29:

 Began setting up permanent weather station site with 4x4, tall support structure (to ensure optimal data gathering by reducing obstructions for wind and retaining structural integrity)

+2026-7-30:

+Began setting up the permanent weather station base (including 4x4 wooden base and concrete floor to secure the station)

+2026-7-31:
+Successfully integrated weather station with the base